Mat2801/project2-tic-tac-toe/README.md

 ![Tic Tac Toe](documents/images//tictactoe-logo.png)

 I have decided for my second project to develop a small game we all know called Tic Tac Toe, the reason for the is because it shows off what I have learnt so far with javascript and its a one of the more complex games to develop.
-I used to love this game and feel like it still hasn't got old.
-THe idea is to make this a multiplayer game which can eiter end in a win or a draw.
-Im hoping to design this to look a little different than the old version of the game to give it a more up to date look.
+The reason i choose this game is because i always used to enjoy playing tic tac toe, many people know this game already and its always a good laugh.
+The primary focus of this project, is to allow full functional interaction with it's users to allow for a quick and easy user experience.
+My main goal was to create a interactive easy to use game.
+I choose to use a simple layout using an attractive landing page image to catch users attention.

-Here you can find a demo of the deployed website [here](https://mat2801.github.io/project2-tic-tac-toe/) Here you will find screenshots of the deployed website [here](screenshots.md)
+Here you can find a demo of the deployed website [here](https://mat2801.github.io/project2-tic-tac-toe/)

+Here you will find screenshots of the deployed website [here](screenshots.md)

 ---

 ## UX

 #### 1.1.
-Project Goals
-My goals for this project are to show what i have learnt so far in javascript along with adding some nice styling i decided to make a Tic Tak Toe game.
-The reason i choose thise game is because i always used to enjoy playing this game, many people know this game already and its always a good laugh.
-The primary focus of this project, is to allow full functional interaction with it's users to allow for a quick and easy user experience.
-My main goal was to create a interactive easy to use game.
-I choose to use a simple layout using an attractive landing page image, to catch users attention.
+Design

+##### Colour Scheme
 I opted for a colour scheme of black, green and blue, the reason for this is the darker colour suits the games look like old fashioned style along with the blue and green to compliment the logo.

+##### Typography
+I decided to go with a retro to modern handwriting style of text.
+I feel the retro really suits the game along with the handwriting style font.
+The font i decided to use is Pacifico.

+##### Layout
+I wanted to create an uncluttered game screen where navigation was easy to understand.
+So i opted for an old school looking main menu that lead only to 2 destinations.
+When on the game board you can see the simplicity along with the colours to make the game board stand out.
+When heading to the rules section i tried to keep with the retro look to keep with the theme of the game.

+##### Sound
+I decided to add sound to buttons to continue the retro theme and add a little extra for the user, along with a sound for a win or a draw.

 #### 1.2.
 Wireframes